I do not own Twilight or its characters—no copyright infringement intended. The plot is mine—please don't be a jerk and plagiarize.

 "You can't take my car and phone," Edward snapped.

-"Actually, I can and I am.
-If you refuse to turn them over I'll just have your car re-keyed and your phone deactivated.
+"Actually I can, and I am.
+If you refuse to turn them over to me, I'll just have your car re-keyed and your phone deactivated.
 It would be easier on both of us if you just handed them to me now."

-Edward gritted his teeth, reaching into his front pocket and pulling out the keys to his beloved car and tossing them carelessly on his father's desk.
-He pulled his iPhone out of his back pocket and threw it down on the desk top, the display lighting up with a picture of the three of them together at Edward's college graduation four months ago.
+Edward gritted his teeth, reaching into his front pocket and pulling out the keys to his beloved car and tossing them on his father's desk.
+He pulled his iPhone out of his back pocket and threw it down on the desktop, the display lighting up with a picture of the three of them together at Edward's college graduation four months ago.

 "Watch your language, Edward," Carlisle warned him.
 "And yes, there is more.
 I have a few things for you, actually."
 He handed Edward a slim phone that, while hardly a relic, certainly didn't have all the bells and whistles of Edward's iPhone.